JetBrains/resharper-nuget/README.md

 # resharper-nuget

 This plugin for ReSharper adds support for NuGet references to ReSharper.
-It supports ReSharper 7.1 and 6.1.
+It supports ReSharper 8.x, 7.1 and 6.1.

+## DEPRECATED

+Please note that this plugin is now deprecated.
+The functionality has been rolled into the main product as of ReSharper 9.1.
+This repo is left as a sample (albeit slightly out of date).

 ## What does it do? ##